 What Will a Chiropractor Do for My Sciatic Pain?

-As stated earlier, Sciatic Nerve pain can be debilitating, but a chiropractor can help you feel better with a combination of treatments.
-After taking a complete history and conducting a thorough examination, a chiropractor will first make an accurate diagnosis that your pain is being caused by the Sciatic Nerve.
+As stated earlier, Sciatic Nerve pain can be debilitating, but a chiropractor can help you feel better with a combination of treatments geared toward increasing mobility and strength.
+These may include

 - Spinal adjustments to help restore proper mobility, strength and stability in your spine and joints.
 This can help decrease pressure on the discs and nerves exiting the spine.